Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 "Well, I certainly endured an exhausting meeting today," he began.

 "Yes, I'm sure it must have been awful.
 Just like every other meeting," she replied.

 Zuko did not know whether to think she yawned because she was tired or she just did not want to listen to him talk about his dreary day, though he was slightly surprised that he was unaffected by it.
-As the years passed by, his relationship with Mai became unexciting, not that it had been that much in the first place when they became a couple when he returned with Azula after what happened at Ba Sing Se.
+As the years passed by, his relationship with Mai became unexciting.
+Not that it had been that wonderful after they became a couple when he returned with Azula from Ba Sing Se.

-A few months ago, Mai asked him if she could move into the palace and he had accepted since he did not see any problem with it.
+A few months ago, Mai asked him if she could move into the palace and he had accepted, not seeing any problem with it.
 Though he had to wonder what the point was since they hardly spent time together.
-Sometimes he wondered if he asked Mai to be his girlfriend because he hoped for their relationship to become something meaningful, or because back then he had been so lonely he accepted her affections when she had approached him and confessed she had had a crush on him since they were children.
+Sometimes he wondered if he asked Mai to be his girlfriend because he hoped for their relationship to become something meaningful, or because back then he had been so lonely he just accepted her affections when she had approached him and confessed she had had a crush on him since they were children.

 After they finished their meal, Mai looked up at him and glanced at the doors that led to his private rooms before she looked at him again.
 Zuko pretended he did not notice her request to enter his room and coolly looked away.
 He did not allow anyone into his sleeping quarters, except a few trusted servants to clean it, not even Mai.

-When she realized that Zuko was not going to invite her in, like she had hoped ever since he became Fire Lord, Mai suppressed a huff as she gracefully stood up.
+When she realized that Zuko was not going to invite her in, like she had been hoping for ever since he became Fire Lord, Mai suppressed a huff as she gracefully stood up.